cloudflare/next-on-pages/docs/routing.md

 The first step in this part of the process is checking the value for the route matches up with the current path.
 At the same time, this also extracts any dynamic parameters.

-Checking a route is a match involves verifying that the request method is the same, the correct fields are or aren't specified, and the current path name matches.
+Checking whether a route is a match involves verifying that the request method is the same, the correct fields are or aren't specified, and the current path name matches.

-If the route was not a match, we simply return that we want to skip it.
+If the route was not a match, we simply skip it (i.e. it doesn't involve the current request).

 #### Overrides

 In different phases, different things may be applied to our response object, or modify the current requests details.
-The first thing we check for is whether a source route wants to override the current headers and status code and, if so, reset them.
+The first thing we check for is whether a (matching) source route wants to override the current headers and status code and, if so, reset them.

 #### Middleware